German driving schools face dead-end street over coronavirus | DW | 27.04.2020

 Student drivers in a bind

-MOVING also calculates that about 200,000 student drivers can't complete their training, among them 100,000 people in need of a truck driver's license, adding that the latter are badly needed in the logistics sector as well as for fire-fighting units and technical relief services.
+MOVING also calculates that about 200,000 student drivers can't complete their training.
+This includes 100,000 people in need of a truck driver's license, who are badly needed in the logistics sector as well as for fire-fighting units and technical relief services, MOVING added.

 Satz says it's important for driving schools and student drivers alike to be offered a perspective on how to gradually get out of the current plight.
 He says it would also be important for ordinary people hoping to finally be able to use a car to get around instead of being exposed to a higher infection risk in public transport.